 Court Interpreter's Pre-Certification Orientation

-TMCEC will no longer be offering 8-hour Court Interpreter programs.
+TMCEC will no longer be offering 8-hour Court Interpreter programs for already licensed court interpreters.
 If you are looking for another provider for your continuing education, TDLR maintains a list of approved providers.
 It can be accessed through TDLR's website here.

 TMCEC will continue to offer a listserv for Licensed Court Interpreters.
 If you would like to be added to the listserv, you can contact Hope Lochridge by email.
 Please indicate in your message that you would like to be added to the Court Interpreter listserv.